 ABCC Members and Affiliates

-The ABCC is a growing organization with more than seven hundred colleges and universities that are members or affiliates in all fifty states, and in the Caribbean and West Africa, increasingly involving historically and predominantly Black colleges and universities, museums, community centers, as well as Multicultural Centers and Offices.
+The ABCC is a growing organization with more than 700 Centers that are members or affiliates in all 50 states and soon, in the Caribbean and West Africa, increasingly involving historically and predominantly Black colleges and universities, museums, community centers, as well as Multicultural Centers and Offices.
 ABCC benefits to members have expanded from networking, the newsletter and national conference discounts to include its own Speakers Bureau and Traveling Art Exhibits, as well as discount arrangements with book and journal publishers, film/video/CD Rom companies, and on-line agencies.
 In addition, Centers have the option of applying for formal accreditation from the organization.
 It co-published the first book on Centers, “Black Culture Centers: Politics of Survival And Identity,” which can be purchased through Third World Press.